AravindB98/Projects/CareHub- Hospital Management System/README.md

-#WebDesign_GroupAssignment_Saturday_Set2 :

-Group Members :
-1.Aadil Abdul Karim
-2.Aravind Balaji
-3.Arfath Ahmed Sharieff
-4.Maharshi Rinkubhai Patel
-5.Monisha N
+#CareHub- Hospital Management System :

-Project Topic:Hospital Appointment System
+Project Topic:Hospital Management System

 Project Overview:
 	This project is designed as a web-based system that includes multiple functionalities such as login page, appointments booked page, and doctors availability page - integrating Bootstrap for styling and responsiveness.
 The project is built using HTML, CSS, and JavaScript.